Jude Bellingham: 2024–25: Second season and European Super Cup

-On 14 August 2024, Bellingham started his second season in Spain, providing the assist for his new Real teammate Kylian Mbappé's debut goal, as Madrid defeated Atalanta 2–0 to win a record-breaking sixth European Super Cup.
+On 14 August 2024, Bellingham started his second season in Spain, providing the assist for his new Real Madrid teammate Kylian Mbappé's debut goal, as Madrid defeated Atalanta 2–0 to win a record-breaking sixth European Super Cup.
 On 9 November, Bellingham scored his first goal of the season and first for Madrid since May 2024 in a dominant 4–0 home win over Osasuna.
 Over the next month, he scored league goals against Leganés, Getafe, Athletic Bilbao and Girona.
 On 14 December, Bellingham got on the scoresheet in a 3–3 draw at Rayo Vallecano, extending his scoring streak to six consecutive La Liga matches, becoming the first Real Madrid player to achieve the feat since Karim Benzema in 2016.
 Following this streak, he was named Player of the Month in La Liga for December.
 On 19 February 2025, Bellingham received a two-match suspension following his red card in Madrid's 1–1 draw with Osasuna.
 He was dismissed for dissent after protesting a refereeing decision, with the match official later reporting that Bellingham had used offensive language towards him.
 Manager Carlo Ancelotti stated that the referee, José Luis Munuera Montero, accused Bellingham of shouting "f*** you," whereas Bellingham claimed he had actually said "f*** off" in frustration rather than as a direct insult.
 Initially facing a potential 12-game ban under Spanish FA regulations, his suspension was reduced to two matches after the governing body ruled that his actions were "disrespectful/inconsiderate" rather than abusive.

 2025–26: Shoulder surgery

 On 16 July 2025, Real Madrid confirmed that Bellingham had successfully undergone surgery to address a long-standing dislocation of his left shoulder, an issue he had battled since November 2023.
 According to reports, Bellingham was expected to be sidelined for approximately 10 to 12 weeks, missing the start of the 2025–26 La Liga season as well as the early stages of the UEFA Champions League group phase and aiming for an October return.
 However, Bellingham returned to action earlier, featuring in Madrid's 2–0 win over Espanyol on 20 September.
 On 22 October, he scored his first goal of the season, which turned out to be the winner in a 1–0 Champions League victory over Juventus.
-On 26 October, the following weekend, Bellingham scored his first La Liga goal of the season, which turned out to be the winner — his third match-winner against Barcelona in his Real Madrid career.
+On 26 October, the following weekend, Bellingham scored his first La Liga goal of the season, which turned out to be the winner – his third match-winner against Barcelona in his Real Madrid career.